-The top-sails are large square sails, of the second degree in height and magnitude.
-Reefs are certain divisions or spaces, by which the principal sails are reduced when the wind increases; and again enlarged, proportionably, when its force abates.
-The haliards and top-bow-lines† soon are gone;

-To clue-lines; and reef-tackles next they run:

-The shivering sails descend; and now they square

-The yards, while ready sailors mount in air:

-The weather-earings|| and the lee they past;

-The reefs enrolled, and every point made fast.

-Their task above thus finished, they descend,

-And vigilant th' approaching squall attend.

-It comes resistless, and, with foaming sweep,

-Upturns the whitening surface of the deep.

-In such a tempest, born to deeds of death,

-The wayward sisters scour the blasted heath.

-With ruin pregnant now the clouds impend,

-And storm and cataract tumultuous blend.

-Haliards are either single ropes or tackles, by which the sails are hoisted up and lowered, when the sail is to be extended or reduced.

-+ Bow-lines are ropes intended to keep the windward edge of the sail steady, and to prevent it from shaking in unfavourable winds.

-† Che-lines are ropes used to trus up the clues, or lower corners of the principal sails, to their respective yands, particularly when the sail is to bg close reefed or furled.
-Reef-tackles are ropes employed to facilitate the operation of reeding, by confining the extremilies of the reef close up to the yards, sq that the interval becomes slack, and is therefore easily rolled up, and fastend to the yard by the points employed for this purpose.
+The shiv'ring sails descend; and now they square The yards, while ready sailors mount in air.
+The weather-earings and the lee they past ; The reefs enroll'd, and every point made fast.
+Their task above thus finish'd, they descend, And vigilant th' approaching squall attend.
+It comes resistless, and with foaming sweep, Upturns the whit'ning surface of the deep.
+In such a tempest, born to deeds of death, The wayward sisters scour the blasted heath.
+With ruin pregnant now the clouds impend, And storm and cataract tumultuous blend.
+Deep on her side the reeling vessel lies-Brail up the mizen+, quick! the master cries, Man the clue-garnets ! let the main sheet | fly !-The boisterous squall still presses from on high, when the sail is to be close-reefed or furled.-Reef-tackles are ropes employed to facilitate the operation of reefing, by confining the extremitles of the reef close up to the yard, so that the interval becomes slack, and is therefore easily rolled up and fastened to the yard by the points employed for this purpose.

-|| Earings are small cords, by which the upper corners of the principal sails, and also the extremities of the reefs, are fastened to the yard-arms.
+Earings are small cords, by which the upper corners of the

+principal sails, and also the extremities of the reefs, are fastened to the yard-arms.